IBM/storage-fusion/AI/fusion-openshift-ai/README.md

 ```bash
 argocd.argoproj.io/openshift-gitops patched
 ```
-This configuration enables Argo CD to accurately evaluate Operator lifecycle resources and OpenShift AI custom resources, ensuring the Application transitions to Healthy only after:
+This configuration enables Argo CD to accurately evaluate Operator lifecycle resources and OpenShift AI custom resources, ensuring the Application transitions to Healthy only after the defined health conditions are met, including:
-  - The ClusterServiceVersion reaches Succeeded
+  - ClusterServiceVersion = Succeeded
-  - DSCInitialization reaches Ready
+  - DSCInitialization = Ready
-  - DataScienceCluster reaches Ready
+  - DataScienceCluster = Ready

 ## Bootstrapping the Installation with an Argo CD Application